 Overview:

 The Broward County Fire Chief’s Association (FCABC) has developed a Health and Safety committee which has embraced the BHAP model.
-BHAP highlights Behavioral Health standing committee (Safety and Health Committee), leadership, Critical Incident Stress Management (CISM), peer support, family support, vetted recovery centers, Chaplaincy, retiree inclusion, behavioral health awareness education, insurance coverage, appropriate Employee Assistance Programs (EAPs) and Clinician Response Team (CRT) personnel.
+BHAP highlights Behavioral Health standing committee (Safety and Health Committee), leadership, Critical Incident Stress Management (CISM), peer support, family support, evaluated recovery centers, Chaplaincy, retiree inclusion, behavioral health awareness education, insurance coverage, appropriate Employee Assistance Programs (EAPs) and Clinician Response Team (CRT) personnel.
 All of these contribute any assistance that may be needed for first responders and/or family members.
 The BHAP team is made up of trained and credentialed members of fire/rescue, health care professionals, as well as trained, credentialed, and licensed mental health professionals, and qualified members of clergy.
 Broward County BHAP programs are intended to be available for any incident that occurs in any emergency services department or agency in Broward County on a 24 × 7 × 365 basis, within a maximum of two (2) hours after a critical incident has occurred and services are requested.
 In addition, the resources are available 24/7 for emergency services and family members personally.

 Confidentiality: